Chainge (CHNG) Market Cap Hits $3.18 Million

-Chainge (CURRENCY:CHNG) traded up 1.9% against the US dollar during the one day period ending at 18:00 PM ET on August 18th.
-One Chainge coin can now be bought for $0.0607 or 0.00000135 BTC on major exchanges.
-During the last seven days, Chainge has traded 21.3% higher against the US dollar.
-Chainge has a market cap of $3.18 million and $524,991.00 worth of Chainge was traded on exchanges in the last day.
+Chainge (CURRENCY:CHNG) traded up 1.9% against the U.S. dollar during the 1 day period ending at 18:00 PM E.T. on August 18th.
+One Chainge coin can currently be purchased for about $0.0607 or 0.00000135 BTC on cryptocurrency exchanges.
+During the last seven days, Chainge has traded up 21.3% against the U.S. dollar.
+Chainge has a market capitalization of $3.18 million and $524,991.00 worth of Chainge was traded on exchanges in the last 24 hours.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002233 BTC.